capitanfrontend/Navigation-Helper-AR/README.md

 6. Log in your Apple Developer account.

-7. Connect your Apple device (e.g. iphone:).
+7. Connect your Apple device (e.g. iphone).
+For this step you can check this [tutorial](https://codewithchris.com/deploy-your-app-on-an-iphone/).

 8. Click the triangle button on the upper left corner.

 9. You're all set up and ready to go!)

+***  ***If you have any problems with building this app, or you don't have the right equipment, please contact @id_7996 (telegram) - he can build it for you and send apk-file for installation on your iPhone***